ReVanced/revanced-patches-template/docs/3_fingerprinting.md

   > **Note**: Sometimes long patterns might be necessary, but the bigger the pattern list, the higher the chance it mutates if the app updates.
 For that reason the annotation `FuzzyPatternScanMethod` can be used on a fingerprint.
 The `FuzzyPatternScanMethod.threshold` will define, how many opcodes can remain unmatched. `PatternScanResult.warnings` can then be used if necessary, if it is necessary to know where pattern missmatches occured.

-## ⭐ Useful code closely related to fingerprints
+## ⭐ Closely related code examples

 ### 🧩 Patches